Last Updated on November 5, 2022

 Where to stay in Bira Beach

 If you’re going to dive, you can check out Scuba Republic, you can go diving with them, and they offer basic dorms and private bungalows.
 If you want something a bit more comfortable, you can stay at Nini’s Beach Bungalows for around 40 US a night, right on the beach.

-If you want to treat yourself with a luxurious hotel, check out Amatoa Resort, offering beachfront bungalows, an infinity pool, and a great restaurant.
+If you want to treat yourself to a luxurious hotel, check out Amatoa Resort, offering beachfront bungalows, an infinity pool, and a great restaurant.

 2 – Take a boat ride on Danau Tempe